GoogleCloudPlatform/terraform-dynamic-python-webapp/infra/examples/simple_example/README.md

 # Simple Example

-This example illustrates how to use the `firebase-cloudrun` module.
+This example illustrates how to use the `dynamic-python-webapp` module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs